Why Feedback Skills Are Critical at Work (and How to Build Them)

 Instead, you might say, “I noticed you misspelled our colleague’s name in three of her last emails, although they corrected you.”
 The latter focuses on clear, observable behavior.

-Upgrading your upskilling program in 2024?
+Upgrading your upskilling program?
 Chat with a program consultant for hands-on help!

 Feedback Prep Grid